 Funny homewares are obviously a theme with this creative couple, Eugene loves a cushion Angela created “because it makes me smile; it’s so funny”.
 Angela loves his Space Sweeper filter, which is super cool and based on a funny film.

-Humour definitely keeps this couple together … They are planning on getting married.
+Humour definitely keeps this couple together.

-Met more interesting creative individuals in our People Section.
+Meet more interesting creative individuals in our People Section.